Dog Tests Positive For Coronavirus, Winston The Pug Becomes First-Known Pup To Have COVID-19 In America

 Two pet cats in New York tested positive for COVID-19.
 The animals endured mild symptoms and made full recoveries.

-That the pets contracted the virus spurred the Centers for Disease Control (CDC) to issue social-distancing guidelines for pets.
+That the cats contracted the virus spurred the Centers for Disease Control (CDC) to issue social-distancing guidelines for pets.
 Specifically, a spokesperson recommended keeping family pets at least 6 feet from strangers and other nonhuman animals.
-And if a family pet becomes sick with respiratory ailments, the family should resist the urge to give the animal cuddles and snuggles, and instead give him or her space to recover.
+And if a pet becomes sick with respiratory ailments, the family should resist the urge to give the animal cuddles and snuggles, and instead give him or her space to recover.